-HIV and AIDS are medical terms that are linked together due to the progressive nature of HIV, with the end result of untreated (or undertreated) HIV becoming AIDS.
-The virus affects people of all ages, from children born to mothers with HIV, to adolescents, to adults, and elders.
-People who live with HIV can live almost normal lifespans and have little risk of transmitting the disease if they use antiretroviral therapy appropriately under medical care.
-However, only 55% of HIV-infected people follow their antiretroviral regimen well enough to achieve viral suppression.
-This course will provide strategies for healthcare professionals to encourage patients to seek and maintain medical treatment.
+HIV and AIDS are medical terms that are linked together due to the progressive nature of HIV.
+When untreated or undertreated, HIV will become AIDS.
+The virus can affect people of all ages – children who are born to mothers who have HIV, adolescents, adults, and elders.
+People who are diagnosed with HIV can live almost normal lifespans and have little risk of transmitting the disease if they use antiretroviral therapy appropriately under medical care.
+However, only 57% of people infected with HIV follow their antiretroviral regimen well enough to achieve viral suppression.

 This online course provides instant access to the course materials (PDF download) and CE test.
 The course is text-based (reading) and the CE test is open-book (you can print the test to mark your answers on it while reading the course document).

 Successful completion of this course involves passing an online test (80% required, 3 chances to take) and we ask that you also complete a brief course evaluation.
 Click here to learn more.

 Have a question?
 Contact us.
 We’re here to help!